AgrDataSci/ag5Tools/README.md

 ### Downloading AgERA5 data

 #### Install Python and the CDS API
-Before useing the *ag5Tools* package, you need to intall Python and the CDS API, please see the details here: https://cds.climate.copernicus.eu/api-how-to.
+Before using the *ag5Tools* package, you need to intall Python and the CDS API, please see the details here: https://cds.climate.copernicus.eu/api-how-to.

 #### Get your CDS API-Key